 Child Protection Policy

-Respond Housing Association is committed to promoting the highest standards of child protection in line with ‘Children First: National Guidance for the Protection and Welfare of Children’ (2011).
-To achieve this, we have recently developed our child protection policy ‘Making our Communities Safe for Children’.
-This policy is now being implemented within the organisation and being promoted on all of our family estates.
+Respond Housing Association is committed to promoting the highest standards of child protection in line with ‘Children First: National Guidance for the Protection and Welfare of Children’ (2017).
+To this end we have recently updated our child protection policy ‘Making our Communities Safe for Children’.

-If you would like to download the Respond Housing Association Child Protection Information leaflet, please click here:
+If you would like to download the Respond Child Protection policy, please click here

 Family Support Strategy